Political families of the Philippines: Statistics

 In a population of 229 legislators in the 15th Congress, 155 of them belong to the fourth category.
 Of those 155, 144 of them also belong to the third category.
 84 of the 144 belong in the second category, and of the 84, 10 belong to the first category.

 As of October 2024, 80% of district seats in the House of Representatives are held by political dynasties.
+In the 2025 elections, 40 of 156 party-list groups vying for seats in the House had links to links to political dynasties, according to Kontra Daya.
 As of May 2025, 71 of 82 provincial gubernatorial seats are held by political dynasties.
+A third of Senate seats is held by siblings: the Cayetanos, Estrada-Ejercitos, Tulfos, and Villars.
+As of March 2026, half of the 64 party-list representatives come from political dynasties, including relatives of President Bongbong Marcos and Vice President Sara Duterte.

 Thin and fat political dynasties

 There are two types of political dynasties, "thin" and "fat", according to the Philippine Center for Investigative Journalism.
 A thin dynasty is one in which a political clan is able to manipulate one elected position over time.
 A fat dynasty is one in which a political clan holds multiple government positions simultaneously.
 A political dynasty with five or more clan members active in politics may be called an "obese" dynasty.

 In Mindanao, four congressional districts have been held by the same families for almost 40 years (from 1987 to 2025).
 These families are the Zubiris in the 3rd district of Bukidnon, the Romualdos in Camiguin, the Bautistas in Davao Occidental, and the Almarios in the 2nd district of Davao Oriental.

 The extended political family of the Singsons in Ilocos Sur has been described as "super obese".
 At least 23 members of the Singson dynasty ran for office in the 2025 Philippine elections.
 The grouping together of several dynasties to control not just provinces but the whole country is called a "mega" dynasty, such as the partnership between the Marcos and Duterte dynasties.

 According to Prof. Ronald Mendoza, "The more fat dynasties you have, the more poverty there's likely to be."